NicholasTc/EDS124BR-Portfolio/README.md

 (Week 5 - Conditional Loops Part 1): Peer-graded Assignment: Show What You Know: Write and Explain A Program (Ball Bouncing Game) [Visit video link](https://youtu.be/xxRqHGoCAtQ)

+(Week 6 - If Statements Part 1): Peer-graded Assignment: Show What You Know: Write and Explain A Program (Ball Bouncing Game with Target) [Visit video link](https://youtu.be/YGXtFVIPHTY)